apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 .. _bypass-secondary-storage-kvm:

-Bypassing Secondary Storage on KVM templates
+Bypassing Secondary Storage For KVM templates
 --------------------------------------------

 CloudStack provides an optional way to register and use templates on KVM.